 The biogas can be used to create energy while simultaneously reducing greenhouse gas emissions to improve the environment.
 Among the industries producing methane include farming operations and landfills.

 Digester gas from farming and other agricultural operations is generated from the breakdown of livestock waste when the gas is captured within a large plastic cover, known as a digester.
 The manure decomposes in the absence of oxygen (anaerobic digestion).
-Usually, the decomposition of livestock waste results in vast amounts of methane which vents naturally to the atmosphere.
+Usually, livestock waste decomposition results in vast amounts of methane, which vents naturally to the atmosphere.

-The digester creates biogas which is a mixture of approximately 65% CH4 and 35% CO2.
-This gas can then be captured and destroyed in a process called methane destruction, which is accomplished by burning the gas in a flare or an engine.
+The digester creates biogas, which is a mixture of approximately 65% CH4 and 35% CO2.
+This gas can then be captured and destroyed in a methane destruction process, which is accomplished by burning the gas in a flare or an engine.
 While the process creates carbon dioxide (a GHG), methane destruction is a very responsible method to reduce GHG emissions since methane is 21 times more potent than carbon dioxide.

-Also, methane destruction can also provide a source of fuel for heating or generating electricity.
+Also, methane destruction can provide a source of fuel for heating or generating electricity.

 There are hundreds of farming operations that reduce GHG emissions, accrue emissions credits to meet EPA’s reporting standards, and create renewable energy.

 Thermal flow meters can quantify the emissions saved by measuring the mass flow rate.
-Since the environment is corrosive and there are varying flow rates, many other flow technologies are not acceptable.
-The SAGE meter has rangeability at least 100:1 and as high as 1000:1 making it extremely accurate over a wide flow ranges which is needed because of gas spikes and seasonal climate changes.
+Since the environment is corrosive, and there are varying flow rates, many other flow technologies are not acceptable.
+The SAGE meter has rangeability at least 100:1 and as high as 1000:1, making it extremely accurate over wide flow ranges, which is needed because of gas spikes and seasonal climate changes.
 The SAGE sensors are clad in protective 316 SS sheath and protect against corrosion.

-The SAGE meter excels in these applications as they have low-end sensitivity making them accurate at very low flows, and the easy in-situ calibration facilitates the EPA’s requirement for periodic calibration checks.
+The SAGE meter excels in these applications.
+They have low-end sensitivity making them accurate at very low flows, and the easy in-situ calibration facilitates the EPA’s requirement for periodic calibration checks.

 For more information on PART 98— Subpart JJ— visit Manure Management.